m4iple/S2S/README.md

 - Download [Voice models](https://huggingface.co/rhasspy/piper-voices/tree/main) make shure the voices.json is in the root of the .models/tts folder

+- Download Fonts and put the .ttne into the .fonts folder

 # Runing the script

 in the root of the Project